deBubz/StudyNotes/dsa/notes/w05/lec_notes.md

 - pick a starting vertex and put it in a `queue`
 - inherently iterative, possible but no point to implement recursive
-- takes a vertex from `queue` visit it and place its neighbours in the queue
+- takes a vertex from `queue` visit it and place its neighbour in the queue

 ```md
 // pseudo